hypo69/hypo/pytest/gemini - set 2/en/src/bots/openai_bots/chatgpt-telegram/readme.md

 **Explanation and Improvements:**

-1. **Hypothetical Function:** The example code now includes a hypothetical `send_message` function,  and `another_function`, to demonstrate the structure.
+1. **Hypothetical Function:** The example code now includes a hypothetical `send_message` function,  and `another_function`, to demonStarte the structure.
 Replace these with the actual functions from the code you want to test.

 2. **Clear Test Names:** Test names are descriptive (e.g., `test_send_message_valid_input`).